forguncyglobal/forguncyglobal.github.io/docs/3-getting-started/1-tutorials.md

 Go to **Lessons** and open **Excel-like Formulas**.
 Either you can follow on screen instructions or the steps mentioned below:

-1. Select a cell range in the list view.
+1. Select a cell range in the listview.
 Right-click and select **Insert** to insert a column.
 2. Select cell range of the inserted column and click on the **Merge Cells**.
 3. Input column header name as required.
 4. Input formula in the formula bar just like Excel.